bclover/real-world-functional-programming-book/gitbook/part2/lenses.md

 ## Focus on a Property or Path, and View It in Ramda

 Just like there are 2 functions in Ramda to get a property via `prop` and get a deeply nested property via `path`, so too are there 2 lenses to do the same.
-Unlike Ramda's `prop` and `path` (Lodash `get` does what they both do), functions that return values, a lense is a Type.
+Unlike Ramda's `prop` and `path` (Lodash `get` does what they both do), functions that return values, a lens is a Type.
 You call it like any other function to return a configured lens.
 We'll create some lenses, then use them to "focus" on certain properties and paths of our person Object.

 Here's our Object: